 Research Ways to Get Involved.

 Colleges and universities offer many clubs for students to join.
 Every semester students have the opportunity to learn more about these clubs by going to the clubs’ fair hosted by their school.
 There you will find clubs ranging from sports to Greek life clubs.
-School also host activities that requires the need for volunteers, if you want to be involved in the campus life you should volunteer for these particular events.
+Schools also host activities that require the need for volunteers, if you want to be involved in the campus life you should volunteer for these particular events.

 Be open to Change.

 As cliché as it may be, college comes with many changes.
 If you want the full college experience, you will have to be open-minded about the many curved balls college throws at you.
-There’s a high chance that by the end of your first year in college, you will be a different person than what you were when you first started.
+There’s a high chance that by the end of your first year in college, you will be a different person than you were when you first started.
 Your friends will change, and your interest will change.
 You might change your major various times, break up with your high school sweetheart or you might transfer to another school.

 Things back at home might change too.
-Your parents will now treat you as an adult, and you might not be close with your high school friends anymore.
+Your parents will now treat you as an adult, and you might not be close to your high school friends anymore.
 Realize that those around you are experiencing similar changes and that sometimes changes are good.

 Improve Your Technical Skill Set